thebestsophist/workspace/README.md

 - Compass (http://compass-style.org/)
 - Compass H5bp gem (https://github.com/sporkd/compass-h5bp)

+## Using this template
+After downloading this template, you can drop the whole thing into your Symphony folder.
+Alternatively, if you are using git.
+I prefer `git clone` this into its own folder and create a symlink to workspace/ (that way git doesn't get persnickety).
+Also, should remove `symphony/template` and replace it with a symlink to the `symphony-templates/` folder in this repository, this way you get the updated page.xsl template when creating new pages.

+If you are new to Compass–or need a constant reminder like I do–all you have to do is run `compass watch [myproject]` in the command line and compass will watch and update your css files.

+I have included mixins for two sets of grids: one set at 48em (768px) and a second set at 60em (960px).
+I've tried to keep it all documented, and if you want, it is pretty easy to change or update it yourself.
+I have also included javascript media queries to match the CSS media queries.
+There is also an example for using jQuery's .attr() method and Symphony's JIT Image Manipulation method for serving responsive images.

+Finally, I have not included anything for minimizing your javascript, feel free to do so yourself.

 ## Changes to HTML5 Boilerplate and Compass-H5bp
 This template makes some minor changes to the HTML5 Boilerplate.